objektwerks/fp/README.md

 Compressed Expression: 1+1
 Result: 2
 ```
->Some expressions will work without double quotes, and some won't. :)
+>Some expressions will work without double quotes, and some won't.
+>Clearly, certain math symbols are handled differently on the command line.

 Examples
 --------